What Options Are There?

 Who should not take VENCLEXTA?

 - Are scheduled to receive a vaccine.
-You should not receive a “live vaccine” before, during, or after treatment with VENCLEXTA, until your doctor tells you it is okay
+You should not receive a “live vaccine” before, during, or after treatment with VENCLEXTA until your healthcare provider tells you it is okay.
+If you are not sure about the type of immunization or vaccine, ask your healthcare provider.
+These vaccines may not be safe or may not work as well during treatment with VENCLEXTA.

 What should I avoid while taking VENCLEXTA?